cambiotraining/bacterial-genomics/materials/20-assemblebac.md

 ::: {.callout-tip}
 ## Learning Objectives

-- Understand what the assembleBAC pipeline does.
+- Describe what the `assembleBAC` pipeline does.
+- Run a _de novo_ assembly workflow from raw sequencing data.

 :::